GoogleChrome/web.dev/src/site/content/en/blog/fugu-status/index.md

 Do you have a suggestion for a capability you think Chromium should consider?
 Tell us about it by filing a [new feature request](https://goo.gl/qWhHXU).
-Please be sure to include as much detail as you can, such as the problem you're trying to solve, suggested use cases, and anything else that might be helpful.
+Be sure to include as much detail as you can, such as the problem you're trying to solve, suggested use cases, and anything else that might be helpful.